LennoxC/talking-heads/README.md

 ## Future Updates (work in progress)

-- Implementation of Graph Convolutions
 - Options for handling temporal data in the GNN in two situations:
     - Each node has a single observation, but recorded at different times.
     - Each node recieves multiple observations over time.
+- Multi-head attention (currently single-head)
 - Attention across the graph structure, and other static gridded fields (e.g. topography)
 - Handling moving sensors